G-Research/siembol/docs/services/siembol_response_service.md

 - `evaluator_attributes`
     - `evaluation_result` - The evaluation result returned by the evaluator after matching from `match`, `filtered`, `filtered_when_no_match`
     - `matchers` - You can add as many matchers as you want.
+        - `description` - The description of the matcher
+        - `is_enabled` - The matcher is enabled
         - `matcher_type` - Type of matcher, either `REGEX_MATCH` or `IS_IN_SET`
         - `is_negated`- The matcher is negated
         - `field` - The name of the field on which the matcher will be evaluated

 There are two types of matchers:
 - `REGEX_MATCH` - A regex_match allows you use a regex statement to match a specified field.
 There are two string inputs:
-    - `data` - The regex statement in [Java data time formatter syntax](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) except allowing to to use underscores in the names of captured groups Named capture groups in the regex are added as fields in the event.
+    - `data` - The regex statement in [Java data time formatter syntax](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) except allowing to use underscores in the names of captured groups Named capture groups in the regex are added as fields in the event.
 They are available from the next matcher onwards and are included in the output event

 - `IS_IN_SET` - It compares the value of a field to a set of strings defined in `data`.
 If the value is in the set then the matcher returns true.
     - `data` - A list of strings to compare the value to.
 New line delimited.
 Does not support regex - each line must be a literal match however, field substitution is supported in this field